TheDiamondKing21/TheDiamondKing21/README.md

 - 🪸 Marine Biology & Oceanography

-I absolutely love the ocean and its marine life and wish to create technology t
+I absolutely love the ocean and its marine life and wish to create technology that helps us create sustainable environments

 - 👮 Law Enforcement